ct-js/ct-js/README.md

 Please leave a comment on issues you want to work on so that we can assign you to them and avoid occasional double work from several contributors.

-You can chat and discuss ct.js development in [ct.js' Discord server](https://comigo.games/discord), in #engine-development channel.
+You can chat and discuss ct.js development in [ct.js' Discord server](https://comigo.games/discord), in the #engine-development channel.

 ## Forking and installing the dev environment